Guide to Online Advertising Degrees

-A college degree in advertising generally includes academic training in the creative or visual aspects of selling a product or service, combined with a technical and practical focus on technology and business applications.
+A business degree program in advertising generally includes education on the creative or visual aspects of selling a product or service, combined with a technical and practical focus on technology and business applications.
 If you're creative and a strong communicator, this field might be a good choice for you.
-While employment is projected to increase rapidly, competition in advertising careers is expected to be intense.
-The right person - highly motivated, resistant to stress, flexible, and decisive - can expect to receive a high salary, but will travel a lot and put in long hours.
-You'll also need tact, good judgment, and the ability to establish and maintain effective personal relationships both with your team and with your clients are also important qualities in this field.
+Flexibility, good judgment and the ability to establish and maintain effective personal relationships both with your team and with your clients are also important qualities in this field.

-Your career advancement can also be accelerated by participation in management training programs conducted by many large firms, either in-house, at local colleges and universities or online.
+It can also be a smart career move to participate in management training programs conducted by many large firms, either in-house, at local colleges and universities, or online.
 Courses can include brand and product management, international marketing, sales management evaluation, telemarketing and direct sales, interactive marketing, promotion, marketing communication, market research, organizational communication, and data processing systems procedures and management.

-Many of today's working professionals don't have the time to drop their careers and attend college full-time, but increasingly stringent education requirements are keeping the best jobs off-limits to those without a college education.
-Online college classes have become an increasingly popular option for students who don't have the time or resources for a traditional education.
+Many of today's working professionals don't have the time to drop their careers and attend college full-time.
+However, increasingly stringent education requirements tend to restrict career options for a person without a college education.
+Online college classes can be a flexible option for students who don't have the time or resources for a traditional education.
 Online advertising degrees and courses are a flexible option for members of the industry who are ready to move up but don't want to sacrifice pay or personal time.

-What Can You Do With a College Major in Advertising?
+What Can You Do With a College Degree in Advertising?

 There are many different career paths available within the advertising field.
 Whether you're in advertising, promotions, marketing, public relations, or sales, you'll be involved at some level with sales, market research, marketing strategy, advertising, promotion, pricing, product development, or public relations activities.